Problems We Solve

 • To compel the trustee to provide a copy of the trust

-• To have the court instruct the trustee to perform a specific act
+• Contact the court instruct the trustee to perform a specific act

-• To have the court order the trustee to account
+• Have the court order the trustee to account

-• To reclaim property that rightfully belongs to the trust
+• Reclaim property that rightfully belongs to the trust

 • For damages against the trustee